waelhammoudeh/overpass-4-slackware/overpass.SlackBuild/guide/README.extract-planet.md

 the timestamp difference will be exactly one day between the aligned extract file from the previous step and the newer extract data file we produce.

-We will use our "mk_regional_osc.sh" script in this step; which take a list of change files and produce a new extract data file and an extract change file.
-The list will produced by our `getdiff` program.
+We will use our "mk_regional_osc.sh" script in this step; which takes a list of planet change files and produces a new extract data file and an extract change file for each planet change file in the list.
+The list will produced by our `getdiff` program for planet change files downloaded from planet OSM daily replication server.

 We setup `getdiff` to download daily change files from planet OSM server.
 We edit our `getdiff.conf` file adding 2 new keys and values as follows: